 Short-term Care: ER Visits

-This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-There is usually a correlation between staying out of the emergency room and the overall quality of care.
+This indicates the number of emergency room visits per 1,000 days of short-term patient care.
+There is typically a correlation between staying out of the emergency room and the quality of nursing home care.

 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term stay patients that experienced functional improvements, such as with activities of daily living.
-Many believe this is a measure of rehabilitation performance.
+This is the percentage of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of autonomy with ADL's usually correlates with higher quality rehabilitation services.

 - Dickinson County Memorial HospitalAcute Care Hospitals 2.59 miles away1721 S Stephenson Ave Iron Mountain Michigan 49801Government - Local(906) 774-1313